42-AI/Python-Bootcamp-Corrections/correction_01.md

 			))
 		```

-	- The following account is corrupted because it has no attribute "value".
+	- The following account is corrupted because it has no attribute "value":
 		```python
 		john = Account(
 			'William John',